The Web of Know-How

 The PROHOW Instruction Parser allows you to parse semi-structured natural language instructions into RDF data following the PROHOW vocabulary and data model.
 This editor currently supports only simple lists of steps, methods and requirements and cannot parse more complex PROHOW workflows.

-HowLinks offers an integrated visualization of instructions coming from distributed repositories.
+HowLinks is a prototype interface offering an integrated visualization of instructions coming from distributed repositories.
 Related entities and instructions are linked together, and they can be easily explored expanding the nodes of a tree-like structure.
 The HowLinks application has been developed in collaboration with the National Institute of Informatics (NII), Tokyo.